MalekiRe/bevy_easy_database/README.md

 ## Technical Details

 - Components must implement `Serialize` and `Deserialize` from serde
-- Entity IDs are preserved between sessions
+- Entity IDs are mapped between sessions
 - Changes are persisted immediately by default
 - The database uses fjall for reliable storage